 6. Classrooms and large-scale activities should be disinfected with diluted bleach.
-Single exit should be maintained and everyone should take temperature on entrance.
-Anyone with a fever, should be notified immediately through campus infection report channel.
+Single exit should be maintained and everyone should take temperature upon entry.
+Those who have a fever should be reported immediately through campus infection report channel.

 7. Suggestions for environmental disinfection:

 (1) General objects: such as classroom desktops, computer keyboards, elevator panels, stair handles, furniture, kitchen utensils: disinfection using 1:100 diluted bleach (500 ppm)